 We use quarterly product-level price data spanning the period from 2013 to 2019 across six major cities (Pyeongyang, Shineuijoo, Kwaksan, Wonsan, Hweiryoung, Hamheung).
-The data is purchased from a company based in South Korea that collects information on the prices of products sold at markets (so-called 'Jang-ma-dang' in North Korea15).
-According to interviews with the company owner, price data is collected through contacts in North Korea who visit markets on a weekly basis and record price information for a pre-specified list of products.16 To ensure accuracy, the company separately hires at least two contacts for each market to record the prices.
-The market price data provides information on each product's price, origin, unit, and, in some cases, specific brand names (e.g., the brand name of a cigarette or beer).
-For each product, we assign a sanction category - export sanctioned, import sanctioned, and not sanctioned - by matching the product name to the HS 2-digit code associated with the five UN sanctions enacted over the period 2016-2017.
-Overall, our price data covers prices of 20 export-sanctioned, 8 import-sanctioned, and 42 non-sanctioned products.
+The data is purchased from a company based in South Korea that collects information on the prices of products sold at markets (so-called 'Jang-ma-dang' in North Korea14).
+According to interviews with the company owner, price data is collected through contacts in North Korea who visit markets on a weekly basis and record price information for a pre-specified

-15Jang-ma-dang, the North Korean local markets, have played a crucial role in the North Korean economy, especially after the country's public distribution system failed in the 1990s.
-While these markets were initially unofficial and illegal, the country started institutionalizing them in 2010 so that tax collection from
+14Jang-ma-dang, the North Korean local markets, have played a crucial role in the North Korean economy, especially after the country's public distribution system failed in the 1990s.
+While these markets were initially unofficial and illegal, the country started institutionalizing them in 2010 so that tax collection from the markets became one of the main sources of government revenue.
+It is estimated that, as of 2018, there were more than 400 markets across the country.
+In these markets, home-produced goods, goods produced in excess of the government's target production quantity, and foreign goods mostly from China or some smuggled from South Korea are traded.
+A wide range of goods is available, such as agricultural products, food, and manufacturing goods including daily necessities, clothing, household appliances, electronic devices, etc.